tier4/AutowareArchitectureProposal.proj/Planning/Planning.md

 ## Output

-The table below summarizes the output from Planning stack:
+The table below summarizes the final output from Planning stack:

 | Output  | Data Type  | Explanation                             |
 |---------|------------|-----------------------------------------|